rishitkam/capstone-project/README.md

 - [DONE] Step 1 : Set up the Core infrastructure, which involves Project foundation with all dependencies, environment and Api config.
 - [DONE] Step 2 : Setup Visualising and monitoring by adding tracing through Langsmith/LangGraph
 - [DONE] Step 3 : Creating data models for policy analysis
-- [TODO] Step 4 : Set up the document processing,including the text chunking system, vector store with FAISS, and pdf processing
+- [DONE] Step 4 : Set up the document processing,including the text chunking system, vector store with FAISS, and pdf processing
 - [TODO] Step 5 : Set up RAG & Vector Search, enable the AI to search the document for specific clauses.
 - [TODO] Step 6 : Set up the AI Engine which includes, LLM integration with structured output, and prompt templates
 - [TODO] Step 7 : build the reputation system by adding a tavily integration tool and building an advanced/enhanced analyser.